AdityaKane2001/AdityaKane2001.github.io/_pages/about.md

 ## A bit about me...

-I am a junior of Computer Enginnering at Pune Institute of Computer Technology, Pune.
-Deeply interested in Computer Vision and Natural Language Processing.
-I ❤️ open source!
+I am a senior Computer Enginnering undergrad at Pune Institute of Computer Technology, Pune.

+I'm currently working as a Research Intern at IISc, Bengaluru under the guidance of Dr. Suresh Sundaram and Dr. Chandan Gautam.
+Mainly working on Out-of-Distribution detection in NLP.

+I frequently contribute to the Keras ecosystem.
+My contributions are aimed towards adding meaningful components that improve user experience, something that Keras stands for.
+Apart from that, I'm usually squashing nasty bugs in the code.
+I have summarized my contributions on the "[Open source](https://adityakane2001.github.io/opensource/)" page.

+Feel free to reach out for collaborations.
+For faster replies, drop and issue in my [profile repo](https://github.com/AdityaKane2001)!